mandutree/WebDriverFactory/README.md

     ChromeDriverFactory.getInstance().create();

 will allow the ChromeDriverFactory to connect to the internet to download the chrome driver that matches your current version of Chrome.
+Under the cover, this utilizes the [WebDriverManager](https://github.com/bonigarcia/webdrivermanager).

 ## Setting Options
 Options builder simplifies the configuration by providing descriptive method names, preventing you from having to